Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 ### The Conundrum of Objective Reality

-I admit I've been selective in the history I've presented so far.
-You might ask, What about the materialists?
-Or more broadly, How do your reductionists fit into this?
-Because surely anyone who is interested in finding the unifying principles underlying seemingly disparate phenomena cannot, presumably, be a separationist.
+Moving on, I have to admit that I've been selective in the history I've presented so far.
+You may well ask, What about the materialists?
+Or more broadly, How do reductionists fit into this?
+Because surely anyone who is interested in finding the unifying principles underlying seemingly disparate phenomena cannot be a separationist?

-Moreover, the scientific method is an approach which, as mentioned before, explicitly rejects qualitive experience in favour of objective criteria upon which everyone can agree.
-Surely such a programme has no room for Descartes' egos, or for individualism in general.
+A critic may add, moreover, that the Scientific Method is an approach which explicitly rejects qualitive experience in favour of objective criteria upon which everyone can agree.
+Surely such a programme has no room for Descartes' egoism, or for individualism of any kind.

 These are fair points; but I think they might miss the bigger picture.
-Though I have claimed that particular philosophical theories or historical figures have been separationists, I do *not* claim this for all theories and figures themselves.
-I *do* claim something which is arguably deeper: namely that *separationism is a mode of thinking which underlies much of Western philosophy*.
+Though I have claimed that particular philosophical theories or historical figures have been separationist, I do *not* claim this for *all* theories and figures.
+I *do*, however, claim something which is arguably deeper: namely that separationism is a *mode of thinking* which underlies much of Western philosophy.

 For instance, even though the Scientific Revolution arguably rejected "individualism" in the literal sense by appealing to an objective truth beyond human fallibility, even though it prescribes the overthrow of the individual self, this rejection and overthrow was inextricable from the practice of separation, *because the scientific method is analytic*.
 I'm saying that modern knowledge in the Western world rests on tacit assumptions about how we even *try* to understand anything &ndash; i.e. through a deeply separationist paradigm.